apify/apify-docs-v2/sources/academy/web_scraping_for_beginners/crawling/recap_collection_basics.md

 # [](#quick-recap) Recap of data collection basics

+**Review our e-commerce website scraper and refresh our memory about its code and the programming techniques we used to collect and save the data.**

+---

 We finished off the [first section](../data_collection/index.md) of the _Web Scraping for Beginners_ course by creating a simple web scraper in Node.js.
 The scraper collected all of the on-sale products from [our demo webstore](https://demo-webstore.apify.org/search/on-sale).
 Let's see the code with some comments added.

 ```js